The road to a DIY website

 • Uploading new photos or images.

-• Setting up your domain email.
+• Setting up your domain email address.

 • What to do if your website if down and where to find your control panel and host dashboard.